nvdaaddons/DevGuide/readme.md

 ### Events ###

-You can ask NvDA to do something if something happens.
-For example, you can ask NvDA to say the new name for an object when it's name changes, or say the new item's value when the item gets focused.
+You can ask NVDA to do something if something happens.
+For example, you can ask NVDA to say the new name for an object when it's name changes, or say the new item's value when the item gets focused.
 These conditions, or actions are called events.

 When an event occurs, NVDA does the following: